Overview

 NPWS has done highly successful aerial spraying of bitou bush on the foredunes along 20km of coastline.
 Our aim is to protect and enhance the park’s biodiversity to make the local plants and wildlife more resilient to the effects of climate change.

-As a volunteer, you’ll contribute to the ongoing restoration of the park.
-You’ll make new like-minded friends on our working bees, held in winter and spring.
+As a volunteer, you’ll contribute to the ongoing restoration of the park and make new like-minded friends.
 You’ll share a fantastic sense of achievement, all while working in a beautiful outdoor setting.

 Volunteer work focuses on dune vegetation and the littoral rainforest.
 And while people with Chem Cert training and bush regeneration skills are welcome, so too are volunteers who have never done this type of activity before.
 You’ll be given on-site training.